Emma001code/alu_regex-data-extraction-Emma001code/README.md

 - phone numbers
 - credit card numbers
 - currency amounts
-- Time [12 hour and 24 hour format]
+- Times [12 hour and 24 hour format]

 ## Features

 - It accurately reads data from an input file using Node.js "fs" module.
 - It handles missing or incorrectly spelt formatted data effectively.
 - Brings out the sorted information to the console on a structured format
-- Accurate usage of regex pattern to extract specific data types accurately: Email, phone numbers, credit card numbers, currency amounts and Time.
+- Accurate usage of regex pattern to extract specific data types accurately: Email, phone numbers, credit card numbers, currency amounts and Times.

 ## Pre-requisites